GwnDaan/python-isobus-library/README.md

-# WIP: Python ISOBUS Library
+# Python ISOBUS Library

 **NOTE, this project is still in it's early development phase.
 All contributions are appriciated!**

+This project is created to quickly setup a new 'virtual terminal' for an implement connected to a tractor using ISOBUS.
 Get to know more about ISOBUS: [What is ISOBUS?](https://www.autopi.io/blog/what-is-isobus-and-iso11783/)

 ## Getting Started